Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Introduction

+Although NCD is theoretically solvable under mild assumptions, we still need abundant data from known and novel classes to ensure NCD can be empirically solved.
+However, as we mentioned previously, the novel classes might only be seen once or twice in some scenarios.
+In such scenarios, we find that previous NCD methods do not work well (Figure~\ref{fig:result_1}).
+To address the \emph{NCD given very limited data} (NCDL), we link NCD to meta-learning that also assumes that known and unknown (novel) classes share the high-level semantic features \citep{DBLP:journals/jmlr/Maurer05,DBLP:conf/nips/ChenWLLZC20}.

-The key difference between meta-learning and L2DNCL lies in their inner-tasks.
-In meta-learning, the inner-task is a classification task, while in L2DNCL, it is a clustering task.
-Thus, we can modify the training strategies of the inner-tasks of meta-learning methods such that they can discover novel classes, i.e., \emph{meta discovery} (MEDI).
+The key difference between meta-learning and NCDL lies in their inner-tasks.
+In meta-learning, the inner-task is a classification task, while in NCDL, it is a clustering task.
+Thus, we can modify the training strategies of the inner-tasks of meta-learning methods such that they can discover novel classes, i.e., \emph{meta discovery}.
 Specifically, we first propose a novel method to sample training tasks for meta-learning methods.
 In sampled tasks, labeled and unlabeled data share high-level semantic features and the same clustering rule (Figure~\ref{fig:setting_1}).
-Then, based on this novel sampling method, we realize MEDI using two representative meta-learning methods: \emph{model-agnostic meta-learning} (MAML) \cite{DBLP:conf/icml/FinnAL17} and \emph{prototypical network} (ProtoNet) \cite{DBLP:conf/nips/SnellSZ17}.
-Figure~\ref{fig:result_1} demonstrates that existing L2DNC methods cannot address L2DNCL tasks well; while our methods (i.e., MEDI-MAML and MEDI-PRO) can perform much better.
+Then, based on this novel sampling method, we realize meta discovery using two representative meta-learning methods: \emph{model-agnostic meta-learning} (MAML) \citep{DBLP:conf/icml/FinnAL17} and \emph{prototypical network} (ProtoNet) \citep{DBLP:conf/nips/SnellSZ17}.
+Figure~\ref{fig:result_1} demonstrates two realizations of meta discovery (i.e., \emph{meta discovery with MAML} (MM) and \emph{meta discovery with ProtoNet} (MP)) can perform much better than existing methods in NCDL.

-We conduct experiments on four benchmarks and compare our method with five competitive baselines \cite{macqueen1967some,DBLP:conf/iclr/HsuLK18,DBLP:conf/iclr/HsuLSOK19,DBLP:conf/iccv/HanVZ19,DBLP:conf/iclr/HanREVZ20}.
+We conduct experiments on four benchmarks and compare our method with five competitive baselines \citep{macqueen1967some,DBLP:conf/iclr/HsuLK18,DBLP:conf/iclr/HsuLSOK19,DBLP:conf/iccv/HanVZ19,DBLP:conf/iclr/HanREVZ20}.
 Empirical results show that our method outperforms these baselines significantly when novel-class data are very limited.
-Moreover, we provide a new practical application to the prosperous meta-learning community~\cite{DBLP:conf/nips/ChenWLLZC20}, which lights up a novel road for L2DNCL.
+Moreover, we provide a new practical application to the prosperous meta-learning community~\citep{DBLP:conf/nips/ChenWLLZC20}, which lights up a novel road for NCDL.